ColinPitrat/caprice32/README.md

 #### Windows target:

-Edit the makefile to update the MINGW_PATH, WINCXX, WININCS and WINLIBS directive with the correct location of the SDL include and library files.
+Edit the makefile to update the `MINGW_PATH`, `WINCXX`, `WININCS` and `WINLIBS` directive with the correct location of the SDL include and library files.
 To build with default options, use:

 `make windows`